Flow Allocation Games: Introduction.

-\paragraph{Financial Networks.} On a conceptual level, we study issues of strategic choice and computational complexity in financial networks.
-There have been works addressing computational complexity of diverse issues, such as pricing options with~\cite{AroraBBG11} and without information asymmetry~\cite{BravermanP14}, finding clearing payments with credit default swaps~\cite{SchuldenzuckerSB17}, or estimating the number of defaults when providing a shock in the financial system~\cite{HemenwayK16}.
-In addition, many extensions to the model by Eisenberg and Noe have been proposed in the literature on financial markets.
-However, even models including cross-holdings of equity~\cite{Suzuki02}, default costs~\cite{RogersV13}, or debt contracts of different maturities~\cite{Fischer14} follow the idea of the basic approach that all contracts have to be cleared consistently, i.e., clearing payments locally adhere to the rather mechanical clearing rule and constitute a fixed point solution globally.
-Indeed, Barucca et al.~\cite{BaruccaBCDVBC16} have recently shown that many of the above models can be unified in terms of self-consistent network valuations.
-A well-known result of such models is the ``robust-yet-fragile'' property exhibited by financial networks, i.e., contagion arises in an all-or-nothing fashion akin to the formation of a giant connected component in random graph models \cite{GaiS10}.
+In addition, many extensions to the model by Eisenberg and Noe have been proposed in the literature on financial networks.
+However, even models including cross-holdings of equity~\citep{Suzuki02}, default costs~\citep{RogersV13}, or debt contracts of different seniorities~\citep{Fischer14} follow the idea of the basic approach that all contracts have to be cleared consistently, i.e., clearing payments locally adhere to the rather mechanical clearing rule and constitute a fixed point solution globally.
+Indeed, \citet{BaruccaBCDVBC20} have shown that many of the above models can be unified in terms of self-consistent network valuations.
+A well-known result of such models is the ``robust-yet-fragile'' property exhibited by financial networks, i.e., contagion arises in an all-or-nothing fashion akin to the formation of a giant connected component in random graph models \citep{GaiS10}.
 This provides important insights into systemic risk and advises the need for macro-prudential regulation.

-Accordingly, the rather mechanical pro-rata payments are also usually presumed in models studying contagion effects arising from overlapping portfolios~\cite{CifuentesFS05,ContS17}.
-In this case, distressed firms are selling assets which in turn decreases the value of these assets by market impact.
-Here, it is commonly assumed that firms mechanically sell all their assets in a pro-rata fashion.
-In turn, the resulting market impact is modeled as a known function parametrized by the market depth or liquidity of each asset.
-In contrast, especially decisions regarding the portfolio composition of financial firms yield substantial potential for strategic consideration in reality.